Having your operation for vulval cancer

 This is an awkward place to have surgery.
 You will find moving around difficult at first.
 It is a good idea not to walk too much for the first few weeks, as this will put a strain on the healing wound and can be painful.
 Keep doing the leg exercises you learned while you were in hospital to help prevent blood clots.

-You may find it better to lie propped up, rather than try to sit.
+You may find it better to lie propped up on your side, rather than try to sit.
 An air cushion can make sitting more comfortable.
-If you use a ring cushion, be careful to change position regularly to avoid pressure sores.
+You should try to only sit on your wound for short periods of time.

 To keep the area clean and as comfortable as possible, you could try